RobertsLab/sams-notebook/_posts/2022/2022-11-01-Daily-Bits---November-2022.md

   - Daily Bits
 ---

+20221110

+- Sort of giving up on the Circos exploration - plots of the data we have don't really fit into the Circos mode of data analysis (Circos is generally set up to examine spatial relationships of genome features).

+- Started trying to make dot plots of the differences between the maximum number of transcripts per gene.

 20221108

 - Messed around a tiny bit with gettting max transcript count differences formatted for Circos.